![]() |

 | Synod Assembly 2026 of the West Virginia-Western Maryland Synod |

-business meeting to begin at 1:00 p.m. with the opening
+While the business meeting will convene at 1:00 p.m., the

-announced by the "Call of the Assembly" that must be
+of the Assembly" that must be issued at least 60 days

-issued 60 days prior to the convening of the assembly.
+prior to the convening of the Assembly.
 The Synod Assembly is expected to run into the afternoon

 of Saturday.
 AgendaAs this is a regular meeting of the Synod Assembly, all